The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Pricing:

 Brevo keeps things simple with unlimited contacts across all plans (even free).
 The free plan allows 300 emails a day.
-Paid plans start at $9/month for 5,000 monthly emails.
+Paid plans start at $15/month for 5,000 monthly emails.

 Verdict:

-For me, Brevo stands out because it combines strong automation with a simple interface, plus extras like SMS and WhatsApp that give it an edge.
+For me, Brevo stands out because it combines strong automation with a simple interface, along with extras like SMS and WhatsApp, which give it an edge.

 How to Choose the Best Email Marketing Tool for Your Business?